On the Convergence of Jacobian-Free Backpropagation for Optimal Control Problems with Implicit Hamiltonians: Experiments

 \textbf{Descent Verification}.
 We verify that JFB produces a descent direction in practice.
 For each minibatch, we compute both the average JFB update and the corresponding average of the true gradients, and evaluate the angle between them.
 As shown in Figure~\ref{fig:angle} (left panel), this angle remains strictly between $0$ and $\pi/2$ throughout training, indicating consistent alignment.
 In particular, the angle between $\mathbb{E}_x[\nabla_{\theta}J_x]$ and $\mathbb{E}_x[\dJFB]$ remains well within $[0,\pi/2)$, which implies that the inner product $\mathbb{E}_x[\nabla_{\theta}J_x]^\top \mathbb{E}_x[\dJFB]$ is uniformly bounded away from zero.

 While it is not practical to verify each remaining assumption leading to Lemma~\ref{lemma:expectation_descent} individually, we instead demonstrate a consistent decrease in the training loss (right panel of Figure~\ref{fig:angle}).
 This observed descent provides empirical evidence that the remaining assumptions are reasonable in practice and that the conclusion of Lemma~\ref{lemma:expectation_descent} holds.
 Accordingly, the angle and descent checks presented here constitute the most meaningful empirical validation of the theory, as they directly assess whether the stochastic JFB updates act as descent directions.
+Moreover, it was not possible to perform the same numerical verification on larger experiments due to the excessive memory consumption of automatic differentiation needed to compute the exact gradient.